Exploring the Different Types of Sleep Apnea: Obstructive, Central, and Complex

 Accurate diagnosis by a sleep specialist is crucial for identifying the specific type of sleep apnea and determining the best course of treatment.
 The Center For Sleep & TMJ can recommend home sleep testing to provide an accurate and comprehensive assessment of your sleep health.

-Take Control of Your Sleep Health with Center For Sleep & TMJ
+Take Control of Your Sleep Health with Center For Sleep and TMJ

 Don't suffer another night with unresolved sleep apnea symptoms.
 Schedule a consultation with our sleep experts at Center For Sleep & TMJ to determine the type of sleep apnea affecting you and discuss the best course of action for your unique needs.
 By trusting Center For Sleep & TMJ with your sleep health, you'll receive personalized care and access to an array of central sleep apnea treatment options that will help you achieve restful, rejuvenating sleep.
 Take the first step towards better sleep and improved quality of life by contacting Center For Sleep & TMJ today.